 The student population of North Metro Technical College has stayed relatively flat over five years.

-The North Metro Technical College diversity score of 1.00 is more than the state average of 0.71.
+The North Metro Technical College diversity score of 0.00 is less than the state average of 0.71.
 The school's diversity has stayed relatively flat over five years.

 Total Enrollment